rangercej/Nightwolf.Certificates/README.md

 * `CreateSubCaTemplate` - creates a certificate template for a sub-CA certificate
 * `CreateSubscriberTemplate` - creates the end-user subscriber certificate

-In all three cases, they return an instance of `Nightwolf.CertificateGenerator`, allowing the template to be modified further before generation.
+In all three cases, they return an instance of `Nightwolf.Certificates.Generator`, allowing the template to be modified further before generation.

 ### Nightwolf.Certificates.Generator